asterisk/documentation/docs/Operation/Asterisk-Audio-and-Video-Capabilities.md

----
+!!! tip

-**Tip:**  Users can create 16-bit Signed Linear files of varying sampling rates from WAV files using the sox command-line audio utility.
+    Users can create 16-bit Signed Linear files of varying sampling rates from WAV files using the sox command-line audio utility.

----
+[//]: # (end-tip)